maryjohnben/restaurant-reservation-app/README.md

    - Clicking "Cancel" makes no changes, then display the previous page.

 > **Hint** The same validation used for create applies to editing a reservation.
 The form and the API for updating a reservation must not allow the user to violate any of the rules specified when creating a reservation.

+# Full Stack Final Capstone

+# A project meant to assist restaurant with reservation.
+The App not just takes in reservation it can also keep track of table status and lets to update reservation and archieves finished and cancelled reservations.

+### Installation
+### Fork and clone this repository.
+### Copy sample .env and add databases to the backend
+### Run npm install
+### npm start or npm run start:dev for development purposes.